open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 # Using the `Instrumenter` API

-The `Instrumenter` encapsulates the entire logic of gathering telemetry: collecting the data, starting and ending spans, recording values using metrics instruments.
+The `Instrumenter` encapsulates the entire logic for gathering telemetry, from collecting the data, to starting and ending spans, to recording values using metrics instruments.
 The `Instrumenter` public API contains only three methods: `shouldStart()`, `start()` and `end()`.
-The class is designed to decorate the actual invocation of the instrumented library code; `shouldStart()` and `start()` methods are to be called at the start of the request processing, `end()` must be called when processing ends and a response arrives, or when it fails with an error.
+The class is designed to decorate the actual invocation of the instrumented library code; `shouldStart()` and `start()` methods are to be called at the start of the request processing, while `end()` must be called when processing ends and a response arrives, or when it fails with an error.
 The `Instrumenter` is a generic class parameterized with `REQUEST` and `RESPONSE` types.
 They represent the input and output of the instrumented operation. `Instrumenter` can be configured with various extractors that can